 Completion of the appropriate program in counseling is required for certification.
 A quality point average of 3.0 must be maintained.

-Additionally, a grade of B or better must be earned in CNS578 Pre-Practicum, CNS585 Practicum, and CNS580/589 Field Experience I and II, to qualify for continuation in the program and department endorsement for certification.
+Additionally, a grade of B or better must be earned in the following courses to qualify for continuation in the program and department endorsement for certification.